Friday, February 27, 2015

 Cranes.
 Pickup trucks.
 Welding units.
 Big jack hammers.
 A dozen workers.
 It's a proper construction site!

-The clangs of metal braces nudging up against metal beams, the loud bangs of hammers persuading the pieces into place, and sizzle of the welding torch fill our daytime hours with loud noises.
+The clangs of metal braces nudging up against metal beams, the loud bangs of hammers persuading the pieces into place, and the sizzle of the welding torch fill our daytime hours with loud noises.
 That's life.
-There is still a lot to be finished: the dome covering, the bleachers, and fencing.
+There is still a lot to be finished: the dome covering, the bleachers, and the fencing.

-No, we aren't done yet!
-In the end the students with have a great place to play basketball, or other court games, and in the meantime I have a handy source of action photographs to share with our readers.
+In the end, the students with have a great place to play basketball, or other court games, and in the meantime, I have a handy source of action photographs to share with our readers.

 Cleaning up the site